Small stack of egg cartons next to a large full pallet in a warehouse

 Requirements for proper storage:

 • Dry environment.
-Sustained humidity above 65-70% can affect carton integrity over time.
+Sustained humidity can affect carton integrity over time.

 • Clean space.
 Cartons are food-contact packaging and should be stored away from chemicals, dust, and pests.